vrockai/pipeline-test/docs/content.md

 ---

-## Assessing the microbiota of the snail intermediate host of trematodes, Galba truncatula
+## Assessing the microbiota of the snail intermediate host of trematodes, Galba truncatula.
+ 23.01.2024, _P McCann, C McFarland, J Megaw, K Siu-Ting, C Cantacessi, G Rinaldi, GN Gobert_

+The microbiome is known to play key roles in health and disease, including host susceptibility to parasite infections.
+The freshwater snail Galba truncatula is the intermediate host for many trematode species, including the liver and rumen flukes Fasciola hepatica and Calicophoron daubneyi, respectively.
+The snail-parasite system has previously been investigated.
+However, the specific interaction between the snail-associated microbiota and intra-snail developmental stages of trematodes has yet to be explored.

 [Source](https://parasitesandvectors.biomedcentral.com/articles/10.1186/s13071-024-06118-7)

+10.1186/s13071-024-06118-7

 ---

-## Host genotype, soil composition, and geo-climatic factors shape the fonio seed microbiome
+## Host genotype, soil composition, and geo-climatic factors shape the fonio seed microbiome.
+ 19.01.2024, _N Tabassum, HI Ahmed, S Parween, AH Sheikh, MM Saad, SG Krattinger, H Hirt_

+_Soil, Genome-Wide Association Study, Seeds, Microbiota, Plants, Endophytes, Genotype, Bacteria_ Fonio (Digitaria exilis), an orphan millet crop, is the oldest indigenous crop in West Africa.
+Although the yield is low due to pre-domestication characteristics, the quick maturation time, drought tolerance, and the ability to thrive on poor soils make fonio a climate-smart crop.
+Being holobionts, plants evolve in close interaction with microbial partners, which is crucial for plant phenology and fitness.
+As seeds are the bottleneck of vertically transmitting plant microbiota, we proposed to unravel the seed microbiome of the under-domesticated and resilient crop fonio.
+Our study investigated the bacterial seed endophyte diversity across 126 sequenced fonio accessions from distinct locations in West Africa.
+We conducted a correlation study of the structures and functions of the seed-associated microbiomes with the native geo-climate and soil structure data.
+We also performed Genome-wide association studies (GWAS) to identify genetic loci associated with seed endophyte diversity.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01725-5)

+10.1186/s40168-023-01725-5

 ---

-## A tripartite bacterial-fungal-plant symbiosis in the mycorrhiza-shaped microbiome drives plant growth and mycorrhization
+## A tripartite bacterial-fungal-plant symbiosis in the mycorrhiza-shaped microbiome drives plant growth and mycorrhization.
+ 22.01.2024, _C Zhang, MGA van der Heijden, BK Dodds, TB Nguyen, J Spooren, A Valzano-Held, M Cosme, RL Berendsen_

+_Mycorrhizae, Symbiosis, Plant Roots, Plants, Bacteria, Soil_ Plant microbiomes play crucial roles in nutrient cycling and plant growth, and are shaped by a complex interplay between plants, microbes, and the environment.
+The role of bacteria as mediators of the 400-million-year-old partnership between the majority of land plants and, arbuscular mycorrhizal (AM) fungi is still poorly understood.
+Here, we test whether AM hyphae-associated bacteria influence the success of the AM symbiosis.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01726-4)

+10.1186/s40168-023-01726-4

 ---